If you make these mistakes in college, you could be paying for them long after graduation.

 It’s crazy, but students and parents accept loans without ever inquiring how much their monthly payments will total.
 Would you buy a car and just walk out of the showroom without knowing your monthly payment?
 It’s no wonder so many graduates are floored by the amount they owe each month.

 Use one of these calculators to figure out what you’ll owe, because like it or not, you’ll have to pay back your loan unless you qualify for a student loan forgiveness program.
 But that’s not something you should count on.
-Check out this Debt.com source for any student loan questions you may have.
+Check out our Education Center for any student loan debt questions you may have.

 3. (Not) paying interest while you’re in school